 - 5 GCSEs at grades 9 to 4 (A* to C), or equivalent, including English and maths, for an advanced apprenticeship

 You could start as a trainee or junior bid writer.
-You’ll need a minimum of five GCSEs at grades 9 to 4 (A* to C), including English and maths.
+You’ll usually need a minimum of 5 GCSEs at grades 9 to 4 (A* to C), including English and maths.
 Many employers will prefer you to have at least A levels.

 You may also be able to work your way up through administrative jobs, especially in bid writing companies.